RadXGH/smart-cctv-univ-proj/README.md

 Base GUI code generated using [PAGE](http://page.sourceforge.net/).

 - Main menu for the program.

-# How to run?
-1. Install all the dependencies (a virtual environment is recommended).
-2. Run main_gui/main_menu.py

 # Notes
 - HOG detection method is required if program is running on raspberry pi.